mandyxuu/motorkhana/README.md

       (11,'Mini','FWD'),
       (17,'GR Yaris','4WD'),

-**Suppose the club wanted to set a default value of ‘RWD’ for the driver_class field.
+**Suppose the club wanted to set a default value of ‘RWD’ for the drive_class field.
 What specific change would you need to make to the SQL to do this?
 (Do not implement this change in your app.)**
-   - If car table has been created:

          ALTER TABLE car ALTER drive_class SET DEFAULT 'RWD';

-   - If need to create a car table:

-            CREATE TABLE car (
-             car_num int NOT NULL,
-             car varchar(255) NOT NULL,
-             drive_class varchar(255) DEFAULT 'RWD'
-         );

 **Suppose logins were implemented.
 Why is it important for drivers and the club admin to access different routes?
 As part of your answer, give two specific examples of problems that could occur if all of the web app facilities were available to everyone.**

 Implementing separate routes and access controls for drivers and the club admin is crucial for maintaining the security, privacy, and functionality of web application.

-Without access controls, all users could potentially access and modify each other's data.

 **Scenario 1**

-Anyone might be able to view or alter the personal information (e.g., birthdates) of other drivers.
+If all facilities were accessible to everyone, there would be a risk of exposing sensitive data to unauthorized users.
+Driver Jack might be able to view or alter Tina's personal information (e.g.birthdate, age, caregiver name).
 This could lead to privacy violations and potentially misuse of personal data.

 **Scenario 2**

 Anyone could add, modify, or delete drivers or runs without proper authorization,compromising the integrity of the data and the fairness of competitions.
+Allowing unrestricted access to web app facilities could lead to unauthorized actions and potential misuse.
+Mandy who is outside of the club might be able to modify or delete Tina's records, leading to data corruption or disputes.

+By segregating access based on user roles (in this case, drivers and club admin), the web app ensures that each user can only perform actions relevant to their role, enhancing security and preventing unauthorized access and data breaches.

 ## Image Sources:

-Thanks to Sharon for designing all those awesome course images, and a shoutout to our amazing tutors.
+Thanks to Sharon for designing all those awesome course images, and a shoutout to Richard and our other amazing tutors.